foundriesio/docs/source/reference-manual/boards/portenta-x8.rst

 .. include:: imx8-flashing.rst

-To put the Portenta X8 into run mode, switch BT_SEL and BOOT to ON.
+To put the Portenta X8 into run mode, switch BT_SEL and BOOT to OFF.